Only Over You: Release and reception

+McVie began sketching out "Only Over You" in 1980 while Fleetwood Mac was on their Tusk Tour.
+At this point, the song consisted of piano and a rough vocal melody.
+The following year, an early unreleased version "Only Over You", taken from the band's sessions at Château d'Hérouville, was selected by Rolling Stone to play in the background during Annie Leibovitz's photo shoot with Stevie Nicks for a appearance on the 3 September 1981 cover of their magazine.

 "Only Over You" appeared as the sixth track on their 1982 album Mirage.
 In the UK, the song was issued as the B-side to their single "Oh Diane".
 An alternate mix of "Only Over You" was included on the 2016 deluxe reissue of Mirage.
+This version features louder drums and unused guitar parts from Buckingham.

 Both contemporary and retrospective views of the song have been favourable.
 Sandy Robertson of Sounds labelled "Only Over You" as one of the two best songs on Mirage along with "Hold Me".
 Writing for Rolling Stone, John Milward highlighted McVie's vocal delivery on the song's opening line, "I'm out of my mind", and drew a lyrical parallel to "Over My Head".

 Annie Zaleski of The A.V.
 Club characterised "Only Over You" as "an old-fashioned torch song".
 Mike Mettler of Sound & Vision called the song "subtly insistent" and highlighted the "'emergency' keyboard notes back in the mix".
 The Guardian and Paste ranked the song number 26 and number 24 respectively on their lists of the 30 greatest Fleetwood Mac songs.